 The rarity of this color is because it is caused by a recessive gene that is rare to find in French Bulldogs.
 As a result, it is difficult to produce Lilac Merle.
 French Bulldogs and breeders must breed multiple generations of Lilac Merles to consistently produce this color.

-How much is a Lilac Merle French Bulldog?
+How much does a Merle French Bulldog puppy cost?

 When purchasing a Lilac Merle French Bulldog, it is important to research the breeder and inquire about the pup’s background.
 Make sure that the pup is healthy and that the breeder has a good reputation.
 The more research you do, the better the chances of finding a healthy pup at a reasonable price.